The Twins Almanac for July

 Puckett Officially Retires

-36-year-old Twins outfielder Kirby Puckett holds a press conferences at the Metrodome, officially announcing his retirement.
+36-year-old Kirby Puckett held a press conference at the Metrodome to officially announce his retirement on this date in 1996.
 Cleveland happened to be in town, and Dennis Martinez attended the press conference.
 Puckett had been hit in the face by a Martinez fastball at the Metrodome in what turned out to be Puckett’s final regular season at-bat on September 28, 1995.

 July 12, 2001